NagarajSH/Spring-Cloud/spring_cloud_service_discovery_lab_instructions.md

     **Part 2, create clients**

     In this next section we will create several client applications that will work together to compose a sentence.
-The sentence will contain a subject, verb, article, adjective and noun such as ìI saw a leaky boatî or ìYou have the reasonable bookî.
+The sentence will contain a subject, verb, article, adjective and noun such as ‚ÄúI saw a leaky boat‚Äù or ‚ÄúYou have the reasonable book‚Äù.
 5 services will randomly generate the word components, and a 6th service will assemble them into a sentence.

 7. Create a new Spring Boot web application.
-  - Name the project "lab-4-subjectî, and use this value for the Artifact.
+  - Name the project "lab-4-subject‚Äù, and use this value for the Artifact.
   - Use JAR packaging and the latest versions of Java.
   - Use Boot version 1.5.x or the latest stable version available.
   - Add actuator and web as a dependencies.